Volunteer in Hawaii

 - Epic weekend adventures - you’ll have your weekends free to explore Hawaii with your new-found friends.

-The IVHQ Hawaii Program is based on the island of Oahu, Hawaii.
-Placements are scattered throughout Oahu and the accommodation is in Kahalu’u.
-We ask volunteers to fly into Honolulu.
+The IVHQ Hawaii Program is based on the island of Oahu, one of Hawaii’s most populous islands.
+Volunteer placements are located throughout Oahu and the volunteer accommodation is situated in the popular recreation area of Kahalu’u.
+Volunteers traveling to the program are asked to fly into Honolulu.

-The program begins on the first and third Monday of every month.
-Volunteers can choose their duration of 1 or 2 weeks.
+The program begins on the first and third Monday of every month, and volunteers can choose to participate on the program for either 1 or 2 weeks.
+The first day of your volunteer program will be orientation, after which you will begin your volunteer project.

 Orientation is hosted by our team in Kahalu’u.
 It begins the morning of your chosen start date and lasts for a full day.
 The orientation covers everything you need to know for your volunteer program in Hawaii – Introduction to Hawaii, Culture and Customs, Rules and Expectations, Safety, Travel Opportunities, Introduction to Project and Placement as well as a tour of the local area.
 The orientation will also give you a chance to meet other volunteers with whom you can swap contact details for weekend travel and socializing.